Category: EasternLoop2016

 A Time Of Firsts

-Nope.
-It’s not the original, but it’s a copy right down to every detail, built the same way the Wright Brothers would have built theirs.
+It’s not the original, but it’s an exact copy right down to every detail, built the same way the Wright Brothers would have built theirs.
 The original was destroyed when a gust of wind caught it and threw it around before they could get it tied down after the fourth flight attempt.
+In the top picture, you can see the stone markers signifying where each of the first three flights landed.
+You can also see on the sign, a copy of the photo that was taken of that very first flight that lasted all of 12 seconds and went a grand total of 120 feet.

 There’s a neat little area set up that shows what that first attempt looked like with the Wright Brothers and the few guys they had helping.
 Notice it’s on sand?
 That’s because when the Wright Brothers were there the area was more like a desert.
 Not much grass and no trees.
 Go look up a picture of it on the interwebs.
 You’ll be surprised at how different it looked back then.

+On our first morning there, we got up to watch the sunrise over the Atlantic.
+It was pretty spectacular.
 It was an amazing way to start the day!
 We even spotted a pod of dolphins playing in the surf!

+We made it to Roanoke Island where the first English Colony was formed and where the first English child (Virginia Dare) was born in the New World.
 You might remember from your history class that the fate of the people of this colony is unknown.
 The only clue was the word “Croatoan” carved in a tree.
-Nope.
-It’s not the original tree, but it is a fun picture opportunity!
+No, it’s not the original tree, but it is a fun picture opportunity!

 After talking to our neighbors (hi neighbors!) we decided to go to Corolla Beach and try to find the wild horses.
 We didn’t see them, but we had fun driving on the beach!

 We did take time to play on the beach.
 It was right outside our RV park.
 We could see it from our door and hear the waves at night.
 It was pretty fantastic!
-Littlest wanted to fly a kite on the beach so we went and found a kite.
+Nicholas wanted to fly a kite on the beach so we went and found a kite.
 It wasn’t hard, they sold them everywhere.
 It was our first time flying a kite on the beach!
 You’ll notice we pretty much had the place to ourselves.
 We didn’t mind.
+We spent the entire afternoon building sandcastles, playing in the waves, finding seashells and sea glass and just…relaxing.
+None of us wanted to leave.

 We tried Duck Donuts for the first time.
 It won’t be our last.
 We’ve all declared Duck Donuts as our favorite donut place.
 You walk in and order your donut with the glaze/frosting you want, add whatever toppings you want, and top it off with the drizzle of your choice.
 And then you get to watch them pull your donut out of the fryer and make it so when you get it it’s still warm!!
 My mouth is watering just thinking about it!!
 We’ll be in Raleigh, NC next week…guess what donut place is there!
 Muuwaahahahaha…I’ll eat one for you.